mtex-toolbox/mtex/README.md

 License
 =======

-See `LICENSE.txt` for MTEX's licensing information.
+See `COPYING.txt` for MTEX's licensing information.